Milton Williams: New England Patriots

 On March 13, 2025, Williams signed a four-year, $104 million contract with the New England Patriots.
 The contract made Williams the highest-paid Patriots player ever, in terms of annual salary.
 On September 14 in Week 2 against the Miami Dolphins, Williams recorded two sacks, including the game-sealing sack on Dolphins quarterback Tua Tagovailoa on fourth down in the fourth quarter in the 33–27 win.
 On November 13 in Week 11 against the New York Jets, Williams exited the game in the first quarter after suffering an ankle injury.
-On November 15, Williams was placed on injured reserve.
+Two days later, Williams was placed on injured reserve.
+He was activated on January 3, 2026, ahead of the team's Week 18 matchup against the Dolphins.
+He finished the 2025 season playing in 12 games, recording 29 tackles, 14 tackles for loss, and 3.5 sacks.

+In the Wild Card Round against the Los Angeles Chargers on January 11, 2026, Williams recorded a crucial sack on Chargers quarterback Justin Herbert late in the fourth quarter to help seal the victory in the 16–3 game, finishing the game with three tackles and two sacks.
+In the AFC Championship on January 25 against the Denver Broncos, Williams recorded eight quarterback pressures on Broncos quarterback Jarrett Stidham as the Patriots would win 10–7, advancing Super Bowl LX and Williams' third Super Bowl appearance.
+Williams recorded a sack in Super Bowl LX, a 29–13 loss to the Seattle Seahawks.